Zum Inhalt springen

 migrations S3 bucket

-• Action: For self-managed/external S3/object storages, please ensure you add a bucket migrations to your S3.
+• Action: For self-managed/external S3/object storages, please create a bucket called migrations using your S3 endpoint.

 • Reference: objectstores.migrations in objectstores.yaml